xxMichalPK/AmberOS/README.md

 # Introduction #

-"NewOS" -- as for now -- is my most recent attempt on creating a fully working x86_64 Operating System.
+"AmberOS" is my most recent attempt on creating a fully working x86_64 Operating System.
 The goal of this project is to extend my knowledge of OS development as well as understanding the basics of communication between software and hardware components.
-The entire kernel and bootloader of "NewOS" will be written in C++ and Assembly Language, which will help me extend my knowledge of programming in those languages.
+The entire kernel and bootloader of "AmberOS" will be written in C++ and Assembly Language, which will help me extend my knowledge of programming in those languages.

 # Steps & ToDo List #